 Eating gelato might be one of the most anticipated activity for people traveling to Italy.
 Ah, sweet, milky, colorful gelato… what a great snack for an afternoon break or a dessert to share with your friends.
 And one thing that people learn when they get to Italy is that gelato and ice cream actually have some distinct differences!
 What IS the difference between ice cream and gelato, and were both of these desserts invented in Italy?

+Are you wondering about the history of ice creams?
 The forefather of gelato was a kind of sorbet.
 This sorbet was made with cream, fruit, and flavorings and without eggs, and it had an icy texture.
 These sorts of sorbets were first served as desserts at Charles II of England’s royal table in 1671 and at a gala dinner in Stockholm in 1688.
 Throughout the 1700s, fruity sorbets were served in France, sometimes using eggs in order to make them creamier.
 This was also when the fromage glacé and tourte à la glace were born.

 So technically, ice cream’s country of origin was France.
 Yet, it seems that the first ice cream shop was actually opened by Sicilian chef Francesco Procopio dei Coltelli, who ran a cafe in Paris, Café Procope, that offered a wide variety of ice cream flavors, such as “lemon juice cream”, “orange juice cream”, “anise” and “cinnamon flowers”.
 The café rapidly became very popular due to the well-known artists and writers who attended it – Voltaire, Diderot, George Sand, Balzac, Victor Hugo and more.

 In Italy, the first gelato shop (gelateria) Pepino was opened in Turin, and it’s still open to this day.
 Over time, more gelato factories developed, such as Val di Zoldo in the Veneto region and Cadore in Belluno, both of which exported ice cream abroad.
-Italo Marchioni, an ice cream man from Cadore, actually invented the first cone, a wafer wrapped in a cone shape to be filled with ice cream scoops.
+Italo Marchioni, an ice cream man from Cadore, actually invented the first ice cream cone, a wafer wrapped in a cone shape to be filled with ice cream scoops.
 This contributed to gelato’s increasing popularity both in Italy and abroad.

 Good gelato should be soft and neither too cold nor too colorful.
 This is because it shouldn’t contain big chunks of ice or large amounts of food coloring.
 Whenever you see big mountains of colorful ice cream, watch out!
 You might want to look elsewhere.
 Also, the scoops shouldn’t look perfectly hard and round, as that might be a sign that the ice cream was freeze-dried (not fresh), and ice cream should always be freshly made.